AnantDuhan/Web-Behaviour-Detection/python_backend.md

 - ⏹️ To stop: just Ctrl+C in the terminal where you're running it.

 ### To run in detached and persistent mode (e.g. for ongoing usage):
-- ▶️ To start: `docker run -p 8000:8000 -dit --restart unless-stopped --name web-positiviser anantduhan/web-behaviour-detection`
+- ▶️ To start: `docker run -p 8000:8000 -dit --restart unless-stopped --name web-behaviour-detection anantduhan/web-behaviour-detection`
-- ⏹️ To stop: `docker rm -f web-positiviser`.
+- ⏹️ To stop: `docker rm -f web-behaviour-detection`.

 ## Option 2: 🐍 Local python option (e.g. for development)